 The communist forces also appear a little stronger.
 Although we can’t yet see them in the above screenshot, there are several communist forces located along the Ngan river and they are fairly beefy.
 Even with my U.S. airpower (which, also, is curtailed relative to the previous scenario), they’re not going to retreat from those positions easily.
 Furthermore, with their back to the DMZ, there is no way to for me to surround them, no matter how many extra units I’d be willing to commit.

 The second scenario starts you off after you have won the first, but more than a full day later.
-While the scenarios are not in any way “linked,” the time game means that the setup for Day 2 really depend on how well or poorly you’ve done on the first day.
-I have to say, though, that I didn’t loose that many helicopters (see above screenshot).
-While I had one of my transports forced down by enemy fire, and I managed a controlled landing without losing any of the personnel.
-Furthermore, that one I lost through the rather gamey employment of my transports to provide support fire.
+While the scenarios are not in any way “linked,” the time between scenarios means that the setup for Day 2 probably wouldn’t really depend on how well or poorly you’ve done on the first day.
+I have to say, though, that I didn’t loose all those helicopters that are displayed as wrecks on the above screenshot.
+In my play, while I had one of my transports forced down by enemy fire, and I managed a controlled landing without losing any of the personnel.
+Furthermore, the reason I lost said helicopter was through the rather gamey employment of my transports to provide support fire.
 From a historical standpoint, that was probably a pretty stupid use of assets.
 As a game player, though, you learn to make use of what you’ve got.

 Even more so in this case where, as in most Squad Battles scenarios, there is no off-board support.
 Particularly for Part 1, an assault on a known enemy position, this flies in the face of U.S. doctrine.
 The Marines would have (and did) pummel the communist positions with air and artillery.
 Once again, however, even the brigade mortar teams are missing from the U.S. order of battle.

 It is also worth noting that the reason the helicopters were lost, in the real operation, was that the landing zone was too small for the operation, and two helicopters collided while attempting to off-load their troops.
 A third crashed while attempting to avoid the first two.
-The fourth, as seen in the above screenshot, was hit by enemy fire, but much later in the day than what is covered by the first scenario.
-They have absolutely no effect on Part 2 of the scenario; they’re just there for looks.
+The fourth (the above screenshot shows all four) was hit by enemy fire, but much later in the day than what is covered by the first scenario.
+Those wrecks have absolutely no effect on Part 2 of the scenario pair; they’re just there for looks.